SON Community Advisory Board

 • Participate in other activities:

-• Represent the School of Nursing at community events.
+• Represent the School of Nursing.

 • Attend events that honor graduates and alumni.